werpu/mona-dish/README.md

 Everything is implemented in typescript and can be used straight from the source directories "src/main/typescript".

-However also javascript transpilations for various packacking systems and ecmascript levels are in place as well hosted under "dist".
+However, also javascript transpilations for various packaging systems and ecmascript levels are in place as well hosted under "dist".

-If you want a cleaner cut between your own typescript sources and the mona-dish sources there is a d.ts file also, hosted under "dist".
+If you want a cleaner cut between your own typescript sources, and the mona-dish sources there is a d.ts file also, hosted under "dist".